tprabhakarreddy/terraform/Day-4-S3-DynamoDB-Creation/Readme.md

 ### Understanding Terraform State File Locking
 **Terraform state file** locking is a mechanism to ensure that only one process or user can modify the Terraform state file at a time.
 This prevents issues such as:

-**1.State File Corruption:** Avoids simultaneous writes that could make the state file unusable.

-**2.Race Conditions:** Ensures predictable behavior by sequentially processing changes. ween the state file and actual infrastructure.
-**3.Infrastructure Drift:** Prevents conflicting updates that could lead to discrepancies between the state file and actual infrastructure.
+**1.State File Corruption:** Avoids simultaneous writes that could make the state file unusable **3.Infrastructure Drift:** Prevents conflicting updates that could lead to discrepancies between the state file and actual infrastructure.